-11.5.3.1 Management Practice Audit
+11.6.3.1 Management Practice Audit

-The Town shall carry out an audit of its own management practices and facilities in the study area and establish a plan to minimize negative impacts on natural systems and features (i.e. road de-icing practices, street cleaning practices).
+The Town shall carry out audits of its own management practices and facilities in the study area and establish practices which minimize negative impacts on natural systems and features (i.e. road de-icing practices, street cleaning practices).

-11.5.3.2 Musselman Lake Shoreline Roads
+11.6.3.2 Musselman Lake Shoreline Roads

-The Town shall complete its assessment of the Musselman Lake shoreline roads and prepare a plan for rerouting or redesigning such roads as the Town's financial situation permits to reduce any negative impacts on the Lake, working in conjunction with the Region of York and private landowners and in accordance with the applicable policies of the Moraine Plan.
+The Town shall reroute or redesign the Musselman Lake shoreline roads as the Town's financial situation permits to reduce any negative impacts on the Lake, working in conjunction with York Region and private landowners and in accordance with the applicable policies of the Oak Ridges Moraine Conservation Plan.

-11.5.3.3 Drainage Outlets to Musselman Lake
+11.6.3.3 Drainage Outlets to Musselman Lake

-The Town shall complete its assessment of the drainage outlets to Musselman Lake and prepare a plan for eliminating or redesigning such outlets to reduce any negative impacts on the Lake, working in conjunction with private landowners and other public agencies as required and in accordance with the applicable policies of the Moraine Plan.
+The Town shall work to eliminate or redesign drainage outlets to Musselman Lake to reduce any negative impacts on the Lake, working in conjunction with private landowners and other public agencies as required and in accordance with the applicable policies of the Oak Ridges Moraine Conservation Plan.

-11.5.3.4 Other Agencies
+11.6.3.4 Other Agencies

-The Town shall work with other agencies, particularly the Region of York and the Provincial Ministry of Transportation, to seek improvements in their management practices in the area (e.g. road de-icing practices), as well as the introduction of programs to improve the environment (e.g. education programs, consideration of purchase of key environmental features, tree planting programs).
+The Town shall work with other agencies, particularly York Region and the Provincial Ministry of Transportation, to seek improvements in their management practices in the area (e.g. road de-icing practices), as well as the introduction of programs to improve the environment (e.g. education programs, consideration of purchase of key environmental features, tree planting programs).
+The Town will also examine the potential for the management of trucking and cycling activities in the community to maximize safety and minimize truck noise.

-11.5.4 Natural Feature Enhancement Area
+11.6.4 Natural Heritage System Area